CodeGeneration-2020/INhouse/README.md

 - user is able to manipulate every piece of text, by removing them

 ### Parsing documents (PDF)
+- user (admin) selectes another related user, this info will be related to
 - user presses `I am a customer` checkbox to enable customer's view
 - user starts uploading his own PDF (front-end sends a payload => to the back-end => back-end sends payload to **Python AI**)
 - **Python AI** parses the entire PDF and generates Questions / Answers sets on the basis of this document
 - **Python AI** sends response to the server => server stores the data in the **AlgoliaDB** & sends the response to the front-end
 - these sets get automatically displayed on the view
 - these sets come in handy when a user records an audio file

+## Admin Panel
+### Parsing Linkedin profiles